rigelblu/lumiere/languages/control-flow-iterrate-while.md

 ##### Mojo (version >=x.x.x)

-**Constraint:** doesn't execute if break or continue statement executed **How it works:** else clause executes when the condition evaluates to false
+**What it does:** the else clause executes after iterating over all of the elements in a collection **Constraints:** the else clause does not execute if a break or return statement terminates the while loop

 ```mojo
 n = 5